 In finance, reputation risk management in banks covers the topic of the risk of loss of reputation.
 Unlike other risks that banks have to manage — credit, market, operational, liquidity, etc. — reputational risk is intangible and hard to measure.

 Reputational risk management in banking, therefore, can be defined as the forecasting and evaluation of reputation risks along with identifying the procedures to avoid or minimize their impact.
-This process helps banks shape public perception of its products, services, and brand in ways that foster public and consumer trust.
+This process helps banks shape public perception of their products, services, and brand in ways that foster public and consumer trust.

 Best Practices for Reputational Risk Management in Banks